Orthopaedic Hospitals

 Anatomy

+The hip is a ball-and-socket joint.
+The socket is formed by the acetabulum, which is part of the large pelvis bone.
+The ball is the femoral head, which is the upper end of the femur (thighbone).
 The incisions required to perform a hip arthroscopy are much smaller than other forms of surgery, which means it’s less stressful on your body than other procedures.
 You’ll need physical therapy after your surgery to increase your strength and ability to move your hip again.
 Most people need a few months to recover after a hip arthroscopy.

 How painful is hip Arthroscopy?